apptension/saas-boilerplate/services/docs/docs/setup-aws/initial-setup.md

 make aws-vault ENV_STAGE=qa
 ```

-> Check out the [usage docs](https://github.com/99designs/aws-vault/blob/master/USAGE.md) for more info about how You can utilize aws-vault.
+> Check out the [usage docs](https://github.com/99designs/aws-vault/blob/master/USAGE.md) for more info about how you can utilize aws-vault.

 ---